EdgarACarneiro/fcup-bdcc/Projects/p2/README.md

 # Project 2 BDCC

-Create a virtual environment using:
+Create a virtual environment using `python2`:

 * MacOS:
 ```bash